-Instead of providing your complete lecture notes on the LMS, consider offering a partial graphic organizer (see Visual Organizer Tools in the Extend Toolkit) that highlights some of the key learning.
-This creates high impact learning as students are able to actively participate in their learning, especially if you prompt them to record in important facts to create the full picture.
-This practice should also help to ensure attendance remains high.
-In Increasing Text Comprehension and Graphic Note Taking Using a Partial Graphic Organizer, Robinson et al (2006) describes how using partial graphic organizers can aid in learning.
+Instead of providing your complete lecture notes on the LMS, consider offering a partial graphic organizer that highlights some of the key learning.
+You can ask students to write in important facts to create the full picture.
+Robinson, 2006 describes how using partial graphic organizers can aid in learning.